 JM: We have teenage daughters, too.
 These kids are inheriting the world and the political system, for better or for worse, that we built.
 They have to address those problems and they’re not waiting.
 They’re equipped to take them on.
 These young men in our film are all passionate, sophisticated, and sensitive.
 Steven and the other boys make us hopeful.

 Boys State streams for Hot Docs Ted Rogers Cinema members at 4:30 p.m. on Sunday, June 21 with a live Q&A with directors Amanda McBaine and Jesse Moss following the film.
-Boys State will be released on Apple+ later this year.
+Boys State will be released on Apple+ on August 14.